jmduke/jmduke-jekyll/_posts/2019-10-20-the-echo-is-worse-now-somehow.md

 ---
 layout: post
-title: 'The Echo Is Worse, Now, Somehow'
+title: The Echo got worse
 ---
 I've had my Echo for a little over four years now.
 When I originally got it, [I was enthused](https://jmduke.com/2015/07/11/two-weeks-with-the-amazon-echo):